May-Tove/project-exam-1/README.md

 ## Description

 This was my project exam 1 where the goal was to put into practice the skills learned over my first year of studies.
-The task was to create a blog site where we could choose the theme ourselfes.
+The task was to create a blog site where we could choose the theme ourselves.
 The site should have at least the following pages:

 - Home page
 - About page